Kingstree jail fire: Fire

-A 1923 history of the county claimed that the fire had been started "sometime in the night," by the one white prisoner housed in the building, in an attempt to burn an hole through the wall and escape.
+A 1923 history of the county claimed that the fire had been started "sometime in the night," by the one white prisoner housed in the building, in an attempt to burn a hole through the wall and escape.
 Contemporary accounts regarding the lone survivor conflict slightly in details: According to the Kingstree Star, a civilian named M. McBride entered the building and unlocked the second-floor "room" of Robert H. Flinn, "a white man...confined on bail process."
 The Daily News also reported, "The white man who escaped is at present in the custody of the United States soldiers and as his trial will take place next week some facts may be elicited that are at present unknown."
 Sheriff Mathews, Lieutenant Ross, and McBride apparently entered the building together, but Mathews and Ross were forced out by the heavy smoke, and only McBride was able to get to Flinn.
 According to the Kingstree Star, McBride "twice fell by suffocation before he reached the foot of the staircase", with the Charleston Daily News adding that "his humanity nearly cost him his life, as he was insensible for one and a half hours as consequence of having inhaled the smoke."

 Once it was determined that it was impossible to enter the building from the ground floor, "nearly all the citizens of the village" and the U.S. Army soldiers in the town garrison attempted a rescue from outside.
 The Kingstree Star described "strenuous efforts...with the assistance of ladders, to remove the grating from one of the windows, which proved ineffectual" but that "Joe and William Blakely (coloured) particularly excited our commendation" for their rescue efforts.
 Private William Green "mounted a ladder at the most perilous crisis, and ascended to a window on the third storey," and "passing up an axe, called to the negroes to break down the bars and escape; one of them took the axe, but exclaiming, 'It is too late!' fell backwards in the smoke."

 The cause of the fire was unknown.
 According to the Charleston Daily News, "It originated on the second story, apparently between the floor and ceiling.
 As the negroes were not allowed the use of fire, the whole affair is wrapped in mystery...None of the negroes were confined for serious crimes, except one for murder, in whose room it is supposed the fire originated."
 This assertion conflicts with the list of victims reported by the Kingstree Star, which makes no mention of murder, rather the people killed were jailed for burglary (3), stealing cotton, stealing cattle (9), fence burning, "resisting officer", "for the peace and resisting officer", stealing a mule, receiving stolen goods (3), and stealing rice.